michalis0/ML_dataiku/Day 3/README.md

 - **d.** Now click on **RUN** and go back to the flow, which should look like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/HELP/PICTURE_2_3.png).
 Finally, have a look of how the model predicted the movie reviews !
 It should look like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/HELP/PICTURE_3_3.png).

+**Congratulations!
+You called your first Deep Learning API from the Internet.
+That's a BIG accomplishment!**